 On July 7th, 1879, the foundation stone was laid for a new union infirmary at Rackham Street, Ladbroke Grove.
 The buildings, which would accommodate 744 sick poor, were again designed by Henry Saxon Snell and son who received a congratulatory letter from Florence Nightingale.
-This move also freed up much needed space in the workhouse for general use at the main workhouse.
+This move also freed up much needed space at the main workhouse.
 The site location and layout are shown on the 1888 map below:

 The new building was opened on 29th June 1881 by The Prince and Princess of Wales.